mukarma1/github-analytics-dashboard/README.md

-# GitPulse — GitHub Audience Tracker
+# Github analytics — GitHub Audience Tracker

 ## About The Project

-GitPulse is a full-stack GitHub audience tracker built with FastAPI and MongoDB.
+Github-analytics is a full-stack GitHub audience tracker built with FastAPI and MongoDB.
 On every sync it fetches your followers and following from the GitHub REST API, diffs them against the stored snapshot in MongoDB, and logs every change as a timestamped event.
 The event log is append-only so the full history is always preserved.

 The dashboard has three views — current followers newest first, current following in GitHub order, and lost followers built from a MongoDB aggregation that deduplicates by user and excludes anyone who has re-followed.
 A daily cron job via GitHub Actions keeps everything up to date automatically.